Boeing B-50 Superfortress: Operational history

 The deployment of the MiG-15 interceptor in the early 1950s made these flights exceedingly hazardous, with several being shot down by Soviet air defenses and the wreckage being examined by intelligence personnel.
 RB-50 missions over Soviet territory ended by 1954, replaced by the RB-47 Stratojet intelligence aircraft that could fly higher at near-supersonic speed.

 The B-47 Stratojet was manufactured in large numbers beginning in 1953 and eventually replaced the B-50Ds in SAC service; the last being retired in 1955.
 With its retirement from the nuclear-bomber mission, many B-50 airframes were converted to aerial refueling tankers.

 The B-50, with more powerful engines than the KB-29s in use by Tactical Air Command (TAC), was much more suitable to refuel tactical jet fighter aircraft, such as the F-100 Super Sabre.
 As tankers, KB-50s had extensively reinforced outer wing panels, the necessary equipment to air-refuel simultaneously three fighter-type aircraft by the probe and drogue method, and removed defensive armament.

 The first KB-50 flew in December 1955 and was accepted by the Air Force in January 1956.
 The tankers steadily entered the operational inventory of TAC supplanting TAC's KB-29s.
 By the end of 1957, all of the command's aerial refueling squadrons had their full complement of KB-50s.
 KB-50s, and later KB-50Js with two General Electric J47 jet engines were used by TAC, and also by USAFE and PACAF overseas as aerial tankers.
 Some were deployed to Thailand and flew refueling missions over Indochina in the early years of the Vietnam War until being retired in March 1965 due to metal fatigue and corrosion.

 In addition to the aerial tanker conversion, the Air Weather Service by 1955 had worn out the WB-29s used for hurricane hunting and other weather reconnaissance missions.
 Thirty-six former SAC B-50Ds were stripped of their armament and equipped for long-range weather reconnaissance missions.
 The WB-50 could fly higher, faster and longer than the WB-29.
 However, between 1956 and 1960 it experienced 13 major operational accidents, six of them involving the loss of the entire crew, and 66 crew-member fatalities.

 After the weather reconnaissance fleet was grounded in May 1960 because of fuel leaks, plans were set in motion in 1962 to modify B-47 Stratojets being phased out of SAC to replace it in the role.
 The WB-50 had an important role during the Cuban Missile Crisis, when it monitored the weather around Cuba to plan photo-reconnaissance flights.
-The WB-50 was finally retired in 1965 due to metal fatigue and corrosion.
+The WB-50 was retired in 1965 due to metal fatigue and corrosion.